-It is recommended that tIhe area surrounding the Eddie Durham Park can become be envisioned as a Cultural District.
+The area surrounding the Eddie Durham Park can become a Cultural District.
 A Cultural District would preserve and promote historic and cultural stories in the area, attract artists and cultural enterprises, encourage business development, enhance tourism, and provide opportunities for state funding.